mrodrigues22/neatback/README_NEW.md

-# NeatBack - Advanced Posture Tracking Application
+# Slouti - Advanced Posture Tracking Application

 A real-time posture monitoring system that uses facial landmark detection to track your sitting posture and alerts you when you slouch.

 ## 🎯 Overview

-NeatBack uses advanced computer vision to monitor your posture by tracking facial landmarks and head position.
+Slouti uses advanced computer vision to monitor your posture by tracking facial landmarks and head position.
 Unlike traditional pose detection that requires full-body visibility, this system focuses on head pitch angle and distance from the camera for more accurate sitting posture analysis.

 ## ✨ Features